Splitting criteria for vector bundles on higher dimensional varieties: Horrocks Schemes

 for every $m \in \ZZ$.
-Taking $m$ to be sufficiently small and using Serre duality, we can make the left hand side zero since $\calO_X(Y)$ is ample, and the surjections above imply that the cohomology must vanish for all integers $m$.
+Taking $m \ll 0$ and using Serre duality, we can make the left hand side zero since $D$ is ample, and the surjections above imply that the cohomology must vanish for all integers $m$.
 In particular, taking $m=0$ we have that $H^1(X,E \otimes L)=0$.
 Since $L$ was arbitrary, we have shown condition (2), which completes the proof. \end{proof}

-\begin{rem} As pointed out by N. Mohan Kumar, if we assume that $H^i(X,L)=0$ for $i=1,2$ and for every line bundle $L$ on $X$, then this implies that any ample effective divisor $D$ on $X$ is automatically a splitting scheme.
-Tensoring the short exact sequence